tekyjd/Record-Suspension-Application-Eligibility/README.md

         <!-- Disclaimer -->
         <section class="mb-8 p-4 bg-blue-50 border-l-4 border-blue-500 rounded-lg">
             <h2 class="text-xl section-header text-blue-700">Disclaimer</h2>
             <p class="text-sm text-blue-600 mb-4">Eligibility results are for informational purposes only.
 They are provided in good faith, based solely on the information you enter.
-This tool does not constitute legal advice, and using it does not guarantee that a record suspension will be granted or denied by the Parole Board of Canada.</p>
+This tool does not constitute legal advice, and the results in no way guarantee eligibility or that a record suspension will be granted or denied by the Parole Board of Canada.</p>
             <label class="flex items-center space-x-2 cursor-pointer">
                 <input type="checkbox" id="disclaimer-accepted" class="form-checkbox h-5 w-5 text-blue-500 rounded-md">
                 <span class="text-sm text-gray-700 font-medium">I accept the disclaimer and wish to proceed</span>